zoom/meetingsdk-angular-sample/README.md

 1. Deploy the complied `/docs` directory to a static web hosting service, like an AWS S3 bucket.

+### Advanced Deployment

+For more advanced instructions on deployment, [see the Angular Deployment docs](https://angular.io/guide/deployment).

 ## Need Support?

 The first place to look for help is on our [Developer Forum](https://devforum.zoom.us/), where Zoom Marketplace Developers can ask questions for public answers.